youzan/zent/packages/zent/src/switch/README_en-US.md

 ### Guides

-- Switch is recommended to be used when you need to indicate the switch between two status.
+Switch is recommended to be used when you need to indicate the switch between two status.
-- itching `Switch` will trigger the status change directly.

 ### API